 The problem of inappropriate participant selection and arbitrary choices is corroborated by Mohd Anas and Norasmah (2021), who stress the importance of clear criteria for participant selection to ensure training effectiveness.
-Furthermore, the challenge of relying heavily on external experts without systematic knowledge transfer aligns with broader discussions on the necessity of building internal capacities within organizations (Ishak and Ayop, 2023).
+Furthermore, the challenge of relying heavily on external experts without systematic knowledge transfer aligns with broader discussions on the necessity of building internal capacities within organisations (Nisrin and Syafiq 2023).